billhuang56/job-miner/README.md

 The Top 500 tags were parsed and matched to words that appear in job postings.
 The parsing entails removing the version number and the brand name for some tools.
 For example, '''python-3.X''' -> '''python''' and '''apache-spark''' -> '''spark'''.

 #### Keywords Extraction
-All the non-essential words were removed and the leftover words were used to construct a concise set of keywords for each job posting for similiarity comparsion.
+All the non-essential words were removed and the leftover words were used to construct a concise set of keywords for each job posting for similarity comparison.
 The steps are listed below:
  1. Regex Parsing: removes symbols, punctuations, extra line, leading spaces, and numbers.
  2. Tokenization: tokenizes the text
  3. Stopword Removal: removes standard stopwords given in the NLTK package